10 Ways to Have a Better Indoor Cycling Class

-When the instructor tells you to add resistance, don’t just reach for the knob and fake it.
-You're not fooling anyone, but more importantly, riding without enough resistance can wear on your joints and cause injuries (and a lot of discomfort) if you're bouncing up and down in the saddle.
+When the instructor tells you to add spin resistance, don’t reach for the knob and fake it.
+Cycling is a cardiovascular activity at heart but the right amount of resistance can make the difference between a great workout and just spinning your wheels.
+Here's why: Riding without enough resistance can wear on your joints and cause injuries (and a lot of discomfort) if you're bouncing up and down in the saddle.

 Guide Your Ride with RPM

-Tracking your cadence, RPM, can help you guide your ride and provide instant feedback on your performance.
+Tracking your cadence, or RPM, can help you guide your ride and provide instant feedback on your performance.
 If your RPM is extremely low (especially during an intense climb), you probably won't last long and should consider lowering your resistance, Figueroa says.
-Conversely, if you're going faster than 120 RPM, there's not enough resistance for you to be pushing the bike—the bike is pushing you.
+Conversely, if you're going faster than 120 RPM, there's not enough spin resistance for you to be pushing the bike—the bike is pushing you.
 Make sure you have enough resistance to maintain control.

-Stand Up Smarter
+Stand Up the Right Way